What does a moderator do in a focus group?

-At Touchstone Research, a full service qualitative research agency, our expert moderators are trained to manage the full range of participant personalities, whether you’re running an online focus group or conducting in-person focus groups.
-Through strategic focus group moderating, we keep discussions balanced, productive, and focused on uncovering valuable insights.
+At Touchstone Research, a full service qualitative research agency, our expert research moderators are trained to manage the full range of participant personalities, whether you’re running an online focus group or conducting in-person focus groups.
+Through strategic focus group moderation, we keep discussions balanced, productive, and focused on uncovering valuable insights.

 5 Tough Focus Group Participants—And How We Handle Them